grafana/google-sheets-datasource/docs/sources/template-variables.md

 ## Before you begin

 - [Configure the Google Sheets data source](configure.md) and ensure **Save & test** shows **Success**.
-- Have a sheet that contains the data for your variable (e.g. a column of values and optionally a column of labels).
+- Have a sheet that contains the data for your variable (for example, a column of values and optionally a column of labels).

 ## Supported variable types